jeffrschneider/BaseAgent/README.md

 - Agents can negotiate with other agents to get best prices.
 Typically, the back and forth negotiation is doesn't exceed 3 attempts.
 Going beyond this is considered annoying haggling.
 - Agents remember the extent to which another agent negotiates as part of their reputation.

-## Services Cost Money
+## Services Cost Money and have Limits
+- Some services offer paid subscriptions which buys you some amount of usage (calls per hour/day/month, etc)
-- Some services cost money.
-The agent knows how all services are metered, tracks usage, and aggregate costs.
+- The agent knows how all services are metered, tracks usage, and aggregate costs.
 - The agent maintains a forecast for service fees.
 It periodically will update these forecasts.
 - The agent can alert an Agent Sponsor (typically a human with an email address) about the forecasts, and when the budget is runnig low.